stat660-f18/course-questions-wiki/week-11/README.md

 - Question (whu8-stat660):What determins the number of iterations?
 - Answer (whu8-stat660):The DO statement's stop valued determins the number of iterations.
 - Question (anguyen152-stat660) : Why dont we need the "BY" increment statement sometimes in our DO loops ?
+- Answer (jduan10-stat660): BY increment specifies a positive or negative number (or an expression that yields a number) to control the incrementing of index-variable.
 - Question (jduan10-stat660): Does DO Loop step read data from external sources?
 - Answer (jduan10-stat660): DO Loop step does not read data from an external source.
 * Question (yli110-stat660): How is the number of iterations determined in the DO statement?